Murder of Daniel Handley: Trial

 The pair were found guilty of Handley's murder at the Old Bailey on 17 May 1996.
-They were sentenced to life imprisonment by the trial judge, who condemned them as "vultures" and recommended that they should never be set free.
+They were sentenced to life imprisonment by the trial judge, who condemned them as "vultures" and recommended they receive whole life tariffs.
 After their trial, it was revealed that the pair were serial child sex offenders who had also abused children in the Philippines.

-The pair had met whilst incarcerated at Wormwood Scrubs Prison during the early 1990s for child sex offences.
+The pair had met while incarcerated at Wormwood Scrubs Prison during the early 1990s for child sex offences.
 Morss was convicted of raping two young boys in 1986, and had his seven-year sentence cut to five on 2 November 1986.
 Tyler had been arrested for indecency with young boys and sentenced to four years in prison.

 Morss lived in Bradley Stoke on the outskirts of Bristol where he co-owned and ran a minicab firm.
-Morss and Tyler fled to the Philippines after Handley's death, but when Morss returned to England, the child's body had been found and he was quickly arrested on suspicion of murder.
+Morss and Tyler fled to the Philippines after Handley's death, but when Morss returned to England, Handley's body had been found and he was quickly arrested on suspicion of murder.
 Tyler had to be extradited back to England to stand trial.
 One of the killers later recalled "the feeling of sexual excitement when I grabbed his body and pushed him into the car, the fear of being caught and the excitement that we might get away with it.
 It was like a fantasy."